jamescurtin/w1hvddotcom/README.md

 This repository contains submodules.
 Be sure to recursively clone all submodules (_e.g._ `git clone --recursive ...`).

-## Running

-To run locally:

 To setup for the first time:

 ```bash
 npm install
 ```

+### Running

-Thereafter, start the local dev server by running:
+Start the local dev server by running:

 ```bash
 npm run dev